juhaj77/VisualChat/README.md

 # VisualChat
 Channel members can edit the shared view.
-Workspace has draggable working area. ___The workspace opens when a channel is selected___.
+Workspace has draggable working area.
+Notes can be moved. ___The workspace opens when a channel is selected___.
 Functionality can be found in context menus.
 Google login.
 ### try app
 https://visualchat.onrender.com
 Test users are: ___`username:testuser password:testuser`___ and ___`username:testuser2 password:testuser2`___.